 The Czech Republic is a member of the European Union, where the so-called General Data Protection Regulation (GDPR), the world’s toughest regulatory standard was recently adopted.
 This is what the GDPR says about data retention: “personal data may not be kept in a form which permits identification of data subjects for any longer than necessary for the purposes for which the personal data are processed.“

-It’s also good to know that the Czech Republic is not a member of any of the global surveillance alliances (Five/Nine/Fourteen Eyes); therefore, Avast SecureLine VPN cannot be forced to share logs with the privacy-unfriendly member states.
+It’s also good to know that the Czech Republic is not a member of any of the global surveillance alliances (Five/Nine/Fourteen Eyes); therefore, Avast SecureLine VPN cannot be forced to share logs with the privacy-unfriendly member states theoretically.

 Looking at Avast VPN from this angle, you shouldn’t worry too much about your personal data ending up in the wrong hands unless, of course, you are up to something illegal.

-If you want to know how this VPN scored in our review, read our full Avast SecureLine VPN Review.
+If you want to know how this VPN scored in our review, read our full review.

-What does the Avast VPN location tell us:
+What does a Avast SecureLine VPN location say?